raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-A sprite at the front of your 3D scene and the size of the stage area can create the impression that your 3D scene is visible **through** it such as behind the bars of a cage, looking through a window, surveying a scene through binoculars or wearing a mask.
+A sprite at the front of your 3D scene and the size of the stage area can create the impression that your 3D scene is visible **through** it such as the bars of a cage, a window pane, surveying a scene through binoculars or wearing a mask.

 --- no-print ---